 In addition to our organic growth initiatives, we may choose to pursue select strategic acquisition opportunities as part of our growth strategy.
 We benefit from a track record of successfully growing our earnings and technology offering through selective acquisitions.
 For example, over the last cycle, we expanded our comprehensive artificial lift platform through several acquisitions, including Harbison-Fischer, Oil Lift Technology, PCS Ferguson, and Accelerated.
 Most recently, we completed the acquisition of an Argentina-based supplier of progressive cavity pump products and services in October of 2017.
 We have historically employed a disciplined approach to acquisitions focused on opportunities where we believe we can achieve an attractive return on our investment.
-These have included opportunities that (i) increased our exposure to the most important growth trends in the industry, (ii) added key products and technologies, (iii) enhanced our market position, (iv) expanded our geographic scope and/or (v) provided the opportunity to realize synergies while strengthening our capabilities.
+These have included opportunities that (i) increased our geographic scope and/or (v) provided the opportunity to realize synergies while strengthening our capabilities.
 To the extent we choose to pursue acquisition opportunities, as part of our disciplined approach, we intend to focus on those that we believe will be accretive to earnings while consistent with our goal to maintain a strong and flexible balance sheet and healthy credit profile.
+In order to preserve the tax-free nature of the spin-off, we must execute any such transactions in compliance with the tax matters agreement.
+As a result, the ability of Wellsite to engage in, among other things, certain mergers and equity transactions could be limited or restricted for a two-year period following the spin-off.
+See "Risk Factors-Risks Related to the Separation-Wellsite may not be able to engage in certain corporate transactions after the separation."